 A demand package is a collection of information, documents, and photos that outlines a theory of liability and damages in a personal injury claim.
 It’s usually addressed to an insurance adjuster but often shared with superiors and counsel.

-Here are six steps to create a comprehensive, high-quality demand package for your client.
+Here are seven steps for creating comprehensive, high-quality demand packets for all your cases.

 Step 1: Gather facts from the police report